 Monitoring thermal comfort in buildings will become increasingly important given the unpredictability of Europe's future climate.
+Therefore, for the dimension Improving mental and physical health, the hot days) since 2015 show that the number of cooling degree days has increased in recent years, and the ability to keep homes warm is getting worse, especially in France.
+Healthy building projects such as the raise-the-roof project in France can help people adapt to changes in temperatures.

-Therefore, for the dimension Improving mental and physical health, the Thermal comfort' indicator is analysed during winter and summer through two data sets: 'Inability to keep home warm' and 'Cooling degree days'.
+Thermal comfort' indicator is analysed during winter and summer through two data sets: 'Inability to keep home warm' and 'Cooling degree days'51.

-EU data tracking the ability of people to keep their homes adequately warm $^{52}$ and cooling degree days $^{53}$ (the need to cool on changes in temperatures.
+EU data tracking the ability of people to keep their homes adequately warm52 and cooling degree days53 (the need to cool on